 “Then said he unto me, Prophesy unto the wind, prophesy, son of man, and say to the wind, Thus saith the Lord God; Come from the four winds, O breath, and breathe upon these slain, that they may live.”

 Have you ever had the wind knocked out of you when you have fallen?
 It is one of the most unpleasant and frightening experiences in life.
 Suddenly, what you have taken for granted is gone and unless it comes back very soon you are finished.
 Just as God breathed the breath of life in to the first Adam God needs to breath His breath of life into each one of us so that we may live.

 Without the breath of God, i.e. the Holy Spirit, though we appear to be alive we are not.
 This is what God did to the whole human race on the day of Pentecost when the Holy Spirit filled the 120 in the upper room.
 It was God giving mankind mouth to mouth resuscitation.
 Never think that you do not need to speak in tongues for that is the sign of the breath of God in your life and without it you cannot truly live.

 “ So I prophesied as he commanded me, and the breath came into them, and they lived, and stood up upon their feet, an exceeding great army.”

 Ezekiel did as God commanded and through that act of faith our heavenly Father performed the impossible.
 Not only did He restore that which was dead but they that lived became an army ready to do battle.

-While, in the natural realm all seems lost and the battle that we fought seems to have gone against us, with God, though we are dead we shall live again.
+While, in the natural realm, all seems lost and the battle that we fought seems to have gone against us, with God, though we are dead we shall live again.
 There is no defeat that our Father cannot over turn if we will but speak the word that He has given us.
-There is no crisis that we cannot recover from when God is involved.
-If God can raise up dry bones and make them live don’t you think He can take our problems and make them disappear too?
+God makes us recover from any crisis.
+If God can raise up dry bones then don’t you think He can make our problems disappear too?